kshedden/workshops/dair3/design/design.md

   have _repeated measures_, i.e. multiple measurements are made on each subject, and these measurements are likely to be correlated.

-- As noted above, longitidudinal studies are one of the main designs for research studies, especially those involving human subjects.
+- As noted above, longitudinal studies are one of the main designs for research studies, especially those involving human subjects.
 Longitudinal studies are often contrasted with cross-sectional studies.
 Longitudinal studies are usually seen as being methodologically superior to